tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@ashishvb/index.md

 ### introduction

-I am self taugh software developer, passed out in 2018 as mechanical engineer.
+I am self taught software developer, passed out in 2018 as mechanical engineer.
 I have had the opportunity to build more than 15 websites, 4 mobile apps & 2 sass products till now.
 Hungry for more ;)

 ## why are you taking this challenge?